 (i) by reason only that either spouse has become incapable of forming or having an intention to continue to live separate and apart or of continuing to live separate and apart of the spouse’s own volition, if it appears to the court that the separation would probably have continued if the spouse had not become so incapable, or

 (ii) by reason only that the spouses have resumed cohabitation during a period of, or periods totalling, not more than ninety days with reconciliation as its primary purpose.

-As you can see from the above, it is all about your “intention” to live separate and apart from the other party.
+As you can see from the above, it is all about your “intention” to live separately and apart from the other party.
 However, your mental state will have an impact on that determination.
 Also impacting on the period you and your partner are deemed to live separate and apart are your attempts at reconciliation.
-The law provides that if you make an attempt to resume cohabitation, but the attempt to resume cohabitation was less than 90 days and your attempts fail, then the attempt to reconcile will not be held against you and the clock keeps ticking.
+The law provides that if you make an attempt to resume cohabitation, but the attempt to resume cohabitation was less than 90 days and your attempts fail, then the attempt to reconcile will not be held against you, and the clock keeps ticking.
 In other words, the initial date you intended to separate will be deemed your separation date.
-However, if you and your spouse resume the cohabitation and the attempt to reconcile extends beyond 90 days then the clock will restart.
-Any future intention to live separate and apart will be deemed your new separation date.
+However, if you and your spouse resume cohabitation and the attempt to reconcile extends beyond 90 days, then the clock will restart.
+Any future intention to live separately and apart will be deemed your new separation date.

 What if we intended on separating but we are still living together?